Indramayu: Climate

 Indramayu has a tropical savanna climate of Aw sub-type with moderate to little rainfall from May to November and heavy rainfall from December to April.

 Demographics

-The number of (registered) citizens of Indramayu Regency is about 1,851,000, but in the town itself just 120,866 people reside as at mid 2021.
+The number of (registered) citizens of Indramayu Regency is about 1,914,000 in mid 2024, but in the town itself just 125,570 people reside as at mid 2024.
 The estimated land area of the town of Indramayu is 48.21 km2.
 The local population near the shore subside on fishing.
 Furthermore, kapok, cloves, citrus and other fruits are cultivated.
 Indramayu is famous for the special sweet mangosteens and is also known as one of mango producers in West Java.
 Indramayu was known as Indonesia's main rice supplier in the early 1980s to late 1990s.

 Religion

 98.8% of the inhabitants are adherents of Islam, with the others being Protestant or Catholic Christians, Hindus, Buddhists, and Confucians.

 Economy

 Crude oil is found in the Indramayu area.
 Pertamina, the state's oil company, have operated a refinery just outside the town since 1994.

 That aside, because of an overall lack of industry and jobs, there is migration to other parts of Indonesia.
 In 2015, the unemployment in the town is 11.85% compared to a national average of 6.3% in 2016.
 Agriculture, trades, and services are the largest employers which altogether employed 73% of the workforce.
 The majority of "agricultural" workers are either rice farmers or fishermen, which employs about 5,000 workers each.